2020 Plain Green Loans Review

-Quick Review: Plain Green loans are extremely expensive short-term loans offered by the Chippewa Cree Tribe, a sovereign nation within the U.S. Their interest rates range from 210% to 438%, and must be paid back within 10 to 26 months.
-Though they don’t charge fees aside from a returned payment fee, they remain very costly and you should avoid applying for them.
-People with damaged credit who need an emergency loan should instead try less expensive lenders who will accept applicants with bad credit (such as Avant) or visit their local credit unions to see if any are willing to work with a low credit score.
+Quick Review: Plain Green loans are extremely expensive short-term loans offered by the Chippewa Cree Tribe, a sovereign nation within the U.S. Their interest rates range from 210% to 428%, and the loans must be paid back within 10 to 26 months.
+Although they don’t charge fees aside from a returned payment fee, they remain very costly.
+People with damaged credit who need an emergency loan should instead try less expensive lenders that will accept applicants with bad credit or visit their local credit unions to see if any are willing to work with a low credit score.

 The only real draw of Plain Green loans is a swift payout, as they provide funding within two business days.
 However, there are plenty of other online lenders that offer the same quick approval and funding without the sky-high interest rates.
 Plus, Plain Green only services 26 states.
 Some states they don’t do business in include New York, Illinois, Maryland, New Jersey, Ohio and Pennsylvania.

-Below, you can read more about the major pros and cons of Plain Green personal loans.
+Below, you can see how WalletHub rates Plain Green personal loans in three major categories: Terms, Requirements & Application, and Reviews & Transparency.
 You can also see our comparison of Plain Green loans to offers from competing lenders.

 Plain Green Personal Loan Terms